Co-hosted by Black Mountain College Museum + Arts Center and UNC Asheville

 In a lead-up to the institute, a series of Faith in Arts conversations have been hosted with a diverse group of artists, curators, faith leaders, and scholars to explore the role of arts in spiritual practice and religious life and the role of spiritual practice and religious life in the arts.

-The Faith in Arts Institute will be held at UNC Asheville, the Black Mountain College Museum + Arts Center, and at the Kittredge Theater at Warren Wilson College.
+The Faith in Arts Institute will be held at UNC Asheville, the Black Mountain College Museum + Arts Center, and will be virtually accessible through Zoom.
 The institute itself will be small, limited to 40 participants.
 The workshops, contemplative practices, and small group conversations are for Institute participants only.
 Other events, as indicated, will be open to the public.
 Public events are free except where indicated.

 For the full schedule, including exclusive events for Faith in Arts registrants, please visit www.faithinarts.unca.edu/institute-events/